Modifying the Court Order of "No Contact"

 In the event the alleged victim expresses a desire to not have you prosecuted, our office can prepare appropriate documents for their signature which can then be hand delivered to the Pinellas County Assistant State Attorney assigned to your case.

-We're St. Petersburg / Clearwater Lawyers Who We Can Help
+We’re St. Petersburg / Clearwater Attorneys Who We Can Help

 Call our office and we can discuss with you the specific facts of your case and the best method to expedite your efforts to return to your home and your family.